 It may sound silly, but you could imagine a “caring committee” inside yourself with different characters who represent various kinds of support and wisdom.

 My committee includes my wife and kids, a tough-but-kind rock-climbing guide, several close friends, and even some fictional characters, such as Gandalf from The Lord of the Rings, Spock from Star Trek, and the fairy godmother from the story of Sleeping Beauty.
+All these characters from the world of film and kids videos have had a huge impact on the person I am today.
 Who’s on your own caring committee?